The Hotel Britomart is officially OPEN and we are officially OBSESSED

 At The Landing, you get this manicured sort of landscape; it’s almost too good.
 Here, the counterbalance is this urban landscape so the common feeling is a calmness that we want to place in the rooms.

-Adam: Standing in that room for five minutes did feel quite calming, especially considering where we are; right in the middle of everything.
+Standing in that room for five minutes felt quite calming, especially considering where we are; right in the middle of everything.
 There’s construction and roadworks everywhere.

 One thing, is its complexity.
 Because there are the 100-year-old elements, there is the brand new, there is a basement restaurant and there are rooftop bars.
 All of those things; it’s all about Britomart and I don’t know anywhere else in Auckland where you have that sort of quality.